Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Empirical Application: Transition into Formality in the Jóvenes in Acción Training Program

+An additional key feature of \textit{Jóvenes en Acción} was that the payment structure of training centers incentivized them to help their trainees complete the program and secure jobs after the program.
+Specifically, training centers received a large fraction of their payment conditional on the student completing the course and obtaining an internship.
+More importantly, they were awarded an additional bonus if the firm hired the trainee on a formal contract.
+This tight incentive structure and curricula encompassing a large set of potentially productive skills allows one to consider \textit{Jóvenes en Acción} as an intensive program with high potential to improve the employability and the quality of jobs held by its beneficiaries.

+The short-run experimental effects of the program have been described in \cite{Attanasio2011} and point to improvements along the employability and job quality margins.
+We follow \cite{Attanasio2011} and \cite{Attanasio2017} in analyzing effects separately by gender, focusing on women since there was a significant differential sample selection into employment in this sub-sample in the short run.
+Specifically, women selected to participate in \textit{Jóvenes en Acción} were 6.1 percentage points (or 9.6\%) more likely to be employed between 13 and 15 months after exiting the program according to \cite{Attanasio2011}.
+Moreover, they also document that women selected to participate in \textit{Jóvenes en Acción} were 7.1 percentage points (or 36\%) more likely to be formally employed approximately one year after exiting the program.

+Differently from \cite{Attanasio2011}, we are interested in learning more about the effects of \textit{Jóvenes en Acción} on job quality \emph{after accounting for sample selection}.
+Distinguishing between effects on the job quality margin that would occur irrespective of the movements towards employment is important to understand better whether the program led to more favorable labor market outcomes.
+We focus on formality, which, in most developing countries, is strongly associated with employer compliance with labor market statutes (minimum wage and firing regulations), higher productivity and pay, and social security contributions \citep{Meghir2015wages, Attanasio2017}.

-As explained in Section \ref{Sframework}, our target parameter is the probability of causation for the latent group that would be employed regardless of participation.
-We compute bounds around this parameter by considering the selection indicator as employment (either in the formal or the informal sector) and the variable of interest as an indicator that equals one if the person has a formal job and zero if the person has an informal job.
+We use our partial identification results to learn about the share of women who became formal \textit{because} they were selected to participate in the program.
+As explained in Section \ref{Sframework}, our target parameter is the probability of causation for the latent group that would be employed regardless of treatment assignment.
+We compute bounds around this probability of causation by considering assignment to the program as the treatment indicator, employment (either in the formal or the informal sector) as the selection indicator, and an indicator that equals one if the person has a formal job and zero if the person has an informal job as our variable of interest.